sahilramani/sahilramani.github.io/_pages/resume.md

 ```
 ## Summary

-I'm a graphics programer and machine learning specialist with over 15 years of experience, including 12 years shipping AAA games and game engines, including 4 years leading R&D teams.
-I've pioneered several workflows combining ML & real time graphics, including a 3D Reconstruction pipeline for autonomous vehicle simulation, an ML enhanced terrain generator for Unity Muse and neural rendering augmentation technologies at Unity Technologies.
-I've also led research teams of up to 5 engineers, building experimental technology used on a number of games.
-I specialize in bridging the gap between cutting-edge research and practical, user-friendly implementations, with a particular focus on real time performance and visual quality.
+Machine learning engineer and computer vision specialist with 15+ years of experience deploying production ML systems.
+Led development of neural rendering and terrain generation models at Unity Technologies, and architected 3D Reconstruction workflows for autonomous vehicles at Zoox.
+Proven track record leading targeted R&D teams of up to 5 engineers, with expertise in optimizing ML systems for real‑time applications.
+Extensive background in graphics programming enables unique insights into developing high‑performance ML solutions that maintain visual quality at scale.

 ## Skills